DrVicki/back-end-development/Serverless-With-Java.md

 ![](https://github.com/DrVicki/back-end-development/blob/main/java-containers.png)

-This diagram above displays differences in memory resource usage between a Java process and competing languages and frameworks, such as Node.js and Go.
+The diagram above displays differences in memory resource usage between a Java process and competing languages and frameworks, such as [Node.js](https://nodejs.org/) and [Go](https://golang.org/).
 - Java HotSpot has the largest footprint, which includes the heap memory allocated per Java Virtual Machine (JVM) instance.
 - The middle shows how much smaller each process is on Node.js compared to Java.
 - And finally, Go is a compiled language popular on the cloud due to its low memory consumption.

 As you can see, you get higher density as you go from left to right on this diagram.
-This is the reason developers shy away from Java (including Spring Boot, an opinionated microservice Java framework) when writing serverless applications on the cloud, containers, and Kubernetes.
+- This is why developers shy away from Java (including [Spring Boot](https://spring.io/projects/spring-boot), an opinionated microservice Java framework) when writing serverless applications on the cloud, containers, and Kubernetes.

+### Summary
+Enterprises can gain significant benefits by implementing serverless applications, but resource-density issues cause them to avoid using the Java stack for developing serverless application development on Kubernetes.
+But choosing a different language creates a burden on the millions of Java developers worldwide.